D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/Model.md

 # NOUNS
 ## MathematicalModel <!-- NOUN -->
-- Display name: a mathematical model
+- Display name: Mathematical model
 - Parent class: DWISNoun
 - Attributes:
 - Specialization:
 - Description: A model for which the state variables do not change with time.
 - Examples:
 ## SteadyStateModel <!-- NOUN -->
-- Display name: steady state model
+- Display name: Steady state model
-- Parent class: DWISNoun
+- Parent class: MathematicalModel
 - Attributes:
 - Specialization:
 - Description: A model for which the state variables do not change with time.
 - Examples:
 ## TransientModel <!-- NOUN -->
 - Display name: Transient model
-- Parent class: DWISNoun
+- Parent class: MathematicalModel
 - Attributes:
 - Specialization:
 - Description: A model for which the state variables changes with time.